-MEMBERS WHO SERVED DURING ALL OR PART OF 1995
+MEMBERS WHO SERVED DURING 1996

 The Honorable J. Patrick Brazil was appointed to the Kansas Court of Appeals in December 1985, and became Chief Judge June 1, 1995.
 He was a state district judge from 1972 until the appellate court appointment and a municipal judge at Eureka, Kansas, from 1970 to 1972.
 Judge Brazil maintained a general law practice in Pratt and later Eureka, until his appointment to the judiciary in 1972.
 He attended Chanute Junior College (now Neosho County Community College) and received a B.S.B.A. from Rockhurst College.
 He received a J.D. from Washburn University School of Law in 1962.
 Judge Brazil is a former member of the Kansas Continuing Legal Education Commission and a past president of the Kansas District Judges' Association.
-He currently serves on the Kansas Judicial Council and the Advisory Committee of the Kansas Judicial Council for Civil and Criminal Pattern Instructions for Kansas.
-He has been a member of the Commission on Judicial Qualifications since 1985, chairing the Commission from February 1991 to February 1994.
+He currently serves on the Kansas Judicial Council.
+He has been a member of the Commission on Judicial Qualifications since 1984, chairing the Commission from February 1991 to February 1994.

 Ray Call, a lay member of the Commission, retired December 31, 1995, as Executive Editor and editorial writer for the Emporia Gazette in Emporia, Kansas.
 He attended Coffeyville Junior College and Emporia State University and taught elementary school briefly before embarking on a career in journalism.
-Community activities include St. Andrew's Episcopal Church, Emporia Chamber of Commerce, Rotary Club, Lions Club, Junior Chamber of Commerce, and United Way.
-He is a member of the American Society of Newspaper Editors, A.S.N.E.
-Ethics Committee, and the Kansas Press Association.
-He is former chair of the Kansas-Missouri editors and publishers of the Associated Press.
+Call is a member of the Vestry at St. Andrew's Episcopal Church.
+He is involved in the Chamber of Commerce centennial project and a board member for Kids Voting Kansas in Lyon County.
+He also serves as board member for the restoration project of the Granada Theater in Emporia.
 Call has been a member of the Commission since October 1993.

 The Honorable Kathryn Carter, a district magistrate judge from Concordia, Kansas, received her B.A. from the University of Kansas in 1973 and her Juris Doctorate in 1986.
 She was a solo law practitioner in the Jamestown-Concordia area in 1986-87 before she became a district magistrate judge in 1987.
 Judge Carter is noted for her work assisting children and was a founding member of Cloud County Planning Council, a multi-agency coalition formed to address needs of at-risk children.
 She is also a founding member of the Association for Academic Enrichment, a parent association supplementing primary school education, and an advisory board member of Kansas Action for Children.
-Judge Carter became a member of the Commission in January 1993.
+Judge Carter was appointed to the District Magistrate Judges' Certification and Education Committee by the Kansas Supreme Court in 1994.
+She became a member of the Commission in January 1993.

 Robert A. Creighton, lawyer member of the Commission, practices in Atwood, Kansas, with the firm of Brown, Creighton and Peckham.
 He is also president of Flagler Bankshares, Inc., owner of The First National Bank of Flagler, Colorado.
 Creighton received his B.A. from the University of Kansas in 1956 and his law degree in 1960.
 He served as Rawlins County Attorney from 1961-1967 and as Atwood City Mayor from 1984-1991.
-Board appointments include the Kansas Board of Regents (Chairman 1990-1991), League of Kansas Municipalities Governing Body, Atwood Second Century Development Fund, Rawlins County Hospital Board (past Chairman), Atwood City Library Board (present Chairman), and the Atwood Jayhawk Theater Board.
-Civic activities include Greater Northwest Kansas, Inc., (founder and past President), Mid American Masters Association (founder and past President), Atwood Chamber of Commerce (past President), and KU Alumni Association Advisory Board.
+Board appointments include the Kansas Board of Regents (Chairman 1990-1991), Kansas Hospital Closure Commission (Chairman), League of Kansas Municipalities Governing Body, Atwood Second Century Development Fund, Rawlins County Hospital Board (past Chairman), Atwood City Library Board (present Chairman), and the Atwood Jayhawk Theater Board.
+Civic activities include Greater Northwest Kansas, Inc., (founder and past President), Mid American Masters Association (founder and past President), Atwood Rotary (past President), Atwood Chamber of Commerce (past President), and KU Alumni Association Advisory Board.
 He was appointed to the Commission on Judicial Qualifications in July 1994.